 - (i) Distribution network earth fault protection with remote trip to the generator. - (ii) Sensitive differential line protection scheme or neutral displacement protection at the generator site.
-The neutral displacement requires HV voltage transformers and the differential and remote trip options require a reliable communications link so these protection schemes can be expensive.
+The neutral displacement requires HV voltage transformers, or low power voltage transformers known as LPVTs, and the differential and remote trip options require a reliable communications link so these protection schemes can be expensive.